-If you are single, married, dating, parenting kids, a devoted friend, a boss, a coworker . . . the Five Love Languages can help you foster healthier more meaningful relationships.
+If you are single, married, dating, parenting kids, a devoted friend, a boss, or a coworker; The Five Love Languages can help you foster healthier more meaningful relationships.

-The idea behind the Five Love Languages is that we each feel loved in a different way.
+The idea of the Five Love Languages is that we each feel loved differently.
 Love does not come in a one size fits all package.
-Unhappiness in a relationship often has a simple root cause: we speak different love languages, believes Dr. Gary Chapman.
+Gary Chapman believes that unhappiness in a relationship often has a simple cause: we speak different love languages.

 WHAT IS YOUR LOVE LANGUAGE?